-Hydroxychloroquine vs Ivermectin vs Quercetin: What are the Differences?
+Hydroxychloroquine vs Ivermectin vs Quercetin: What's the Difference?

 If you are confused about the recommendations made by different professional groups for the COVID-19 pandemic, you've come to the right place.
 Before you continue to read this rather long article, let's start with the end in mind and begin with the conclusion that you may have been told.
 There is no early treatment for COVID-19?
 Most of the studies are small and are of low quality?
 We shall wait for bigger and better quality evidence before we can make formal recommendations?